KnpLabs/mink-demo/README.md

     pear install phpunit/PHPUnit

-And ofcourse, you need install Behat and Mink:
+And of course, you need to install Behat and Mink:

     pear channel-discover pear.behat.org